getloom/loom/docs/developers/database.md

 Loom server uses <a href="https://github.com/lukeed/ley">Ley</a> to manage its DB migrations.
 Migration files are located in the
 <a href="https://github.com/getloom/loom/tree/main/src/lib/db/migrations">migrations</a> directory.

-To create a new migration file use the `ley new` command (see Ley's docs for more details) Use `gro db/migrate` to run migrations.
+To create a new migration file use the `ley new` command (see Ley's docs for more details) Use `npm run db:migrate` to run migrations.

 ## Creating backups</h3>